Sisi198/EEG-Study/README.md

 ## {EVENT DATA}

-When analyzing EEG data, one of the most crucial elements is knowing: 'when and what happened' 'Import event info' is the menu used to input that exact information
+  * When analysing EEG data, one of the most crucial elements is knowing: 'when and what happened'

+  * 'Import event info' is the menu used to input that exact information

 ### EEG Event:

-  Stimulus onset: "The moment a red square appeared on the screen"
+  * Stimulus onset: "The moment a red square appeared on the screen"

-  Response: "The moment the subject pressed a button"
+  * Response: "The moment the subject pressed a button"

-  Error: "The moment the subject sneezed, introducing muscle noise"
+  * Error: "The moment the subject sneezed, introducing muscle noise"

-Depending on the setup, the computer presenting the stimuli might save the event logs as a separate text file (e.g., .txt, .csv)
+* Depending on the setup, the computer presenting the stimuli might save the event logs as a separate text file (e.g., .txt, .csv)
-This menu is used to execute the command: "Import the separately saved event record file and align it perfectly with the time axis of the currently open EEG data.
+* This menu is used to execute the command: "Import the separately saved event record file and align it perfectly with the time axis of the currently open EEG data.

-Conditions for the Event Info File (Prerequisites)
+* Conditions for the Event Info File (Prerequisites)
-For EEGLAB to read event information, it primarily requires a text-format file (such as .txt or .csv).
+  * For EEGLAB to read event information, it primarily requires a text-format file (such as .txt or .csv).
 This file should not be a complex document, but rather a very simple format much like an Excel spreadsheet.

-It must contain the following two columns:
+* It must contain the following two columns:

   1. Latency (Occurrence Time): A number indicating 'when' the event occurred after the start of the EEG measurement.
 (This is usually recorded in seconds or as the number of data frames/sample number).